shubham-shipt/Python-Mini-Projects/README.md

 ---

-## 🐝 License
-This project is open-source and available under the **MIT License**.

 ## 💡 Contributions
-Want to contribute?
 Feel free to fork the repo and submit a pull request! 🎉

-## 🌎 Connect
-📩 Feel free to reach out for any suggestions or contributions!